 Olive oil also falls into two distinct categories: refined and unrefined.
 Unrefined oils are pure and untreated.
 Refined oil is treated to remove flaws from the oil so it is more sellable.

-The five different types of olive oil:
+In summary there are five different types of olive oil:

 - Extra Virgin Olive Oil

 - Lampante Oil